kwaldenphd/football-exhibits/README.md

 - Metadata
 - Pages/configuration

-**#2: Develop a Omeka Exhibit or item group- again, new materials OR substantively modify/expand Prof. Walden's sandbox or starter collections**
+**#2: Develop a Omeka Collection based on ND Archive materials**

 For #2, some of the things that you'll need to build out along the way will include...
-- Exhibit text
 - Metadata
-- Exhibit curation/configuration
+  * Potentially also exhibit curation/configuration

 **#3: Build a small-scale immersive/interactive digital story**